 Ohio health insurance laws are designed to protect Buckeye residents.
 Whether it’s your individual medical coverage, a plan through your employer, Senior Medicare coverage, or perhaps a guaranteed-issue policy through COBRA, laws and regulations help keep rates affordable and coverage up to date.

-And of course, they also help protect consumers understand the rules.
-The Affordable Care Act also aids consumers with serious existing conditions that otherwise would not qualify for coverage.
-If you lose your job, have a debilitating condition, or can't afford to purchase medical benefits, you will be able to obtain a policy.
-Compliance is mandatory.
-Future legislation, however, will change Obamacare, and offer lower-cost plans that allow consumers to customize benefits.
+And of course, they also help consumers understand the rules.
+The Affordable Care Act (Obamacare) also aids consumers with mild and serious pre-existing conditions that otherwise would not qualify for coverage.
+If you lose your job, have a debilitating sickness or illness, or can't afford to purchase medical benefits, you will be able to obtain a policy.
+Compliance is mandatory, although future legislation may remove the required mandate to buy a plan, and also offer low-cost plans that allow consumers to customize benefits.

 ACA (Affordable Care Act/Obamacare)

-In the Spring of 2012, the Supreme Court listened to testimony (both for and against) regarding the effectiveness of recent health care reform changes.
+In the Spring of 2012, the Supreme Court listened to testimony (both for and against) regarding the effectiveness of recent healthcare reform changes.
 The ruling was 6-3 in favor of moving forward with the complete implementation of the legislation.
-And that's where we are today.
+Although a full repeal is unlikely, reducing funding for the ACA, and eliminating subsidies for insurers, may create substantial changes.

-Some of the most recent changes are allowing children under age 26 to remain on their parent's policies, eliminating lifetime benefit caps and forbidding insurers from terminating a policy without due process.
-Additional changes took effect in 2014 when the Exchange was created.
+Some of the most significant changes include allowing children under age 26 to remain on their parent's policies, mandating specific benefits (maternity and mental illness), covering pre-existing conditions, eliminating lifetime benefit caps, and forbidding insurers from terminating a policy without due process.
+Additional changes took effect when the Exchange was created.
+More tweaks are expected in 2019.

 The Ohio Exchange is a marketplace where legal residents of the state can purchase health insurance.
-The live rates you see on our website are the lowest available direct prices so you can apply for a policy with the confidence of knowing you're getting the best deal.
+The live rates you see on our website are the lowest available direct prices, so you can apply for a policy with the confidence of knowing you're getting the "best deal."
+There are no enrollment fees, and personal medical and financial information does not have to be provided.
+We also offer a simple 10-minute phone enrollment.

-Your smoking status is the only condition that is factored into the underwriting process and specific benefits (10 required "essential" coverages) must be met.
-Most members of Congress have to purchase these identical plans, although each state has different prices and requirements.
+Your smoking status is the only condition that is factored into the underwriting process and specific benefits (10 required "essential" coverages) must be offered.
+Most members of Congress are required to purchase these identical plans, although each state has different prices and requirements.
+Buckeye State rates are typically less expensive than most other states.

 However, there are many exemption situations that allow you to avoid the penalties.
-Some of them include:
+Some examples include:

 Your religion opposes specific benefits